-His research now focus on understanding the links between social, economic and ecological aspects of fisheries management and governance, the common thread being that it aims to directly respond to fisheries policy-issues.
+His research now focuses on understanding the links between social, economic and ecological aspects of fisheries management and governance, the common thread being that it aims to directly respond to fisheries policy-issues.
 Currently, he is applying this multidisciplinary approach to help deliver the Transparent Oceans Initiative which aims to protect the ocean, improve the rule of law, and increase equity by revealing the activities—and consequences—of nations engaged in fishing on the high seas and the waters of other countries, so called distant-water fishing.